What is Parkinson’s disease?

 Around 1 in 500 people have the disease in some form or another, with people typically developing symptoms in their 50s.
 Today, some 127,000 people in the UK have Parkinson’s.

 Constant and involuntary trembling or shaking in the limbs

 Difficulty with movement and loss of motor functions

 There still isn’t a cure for this condition.
 Nevertheless, there are many ways in which it can be treated.
 In addition, assistance can be provided to ensure that Parkinson’s patients can continue to enjoy rich, full lives despite their condition.

 Due to its nature, Parkinson’s will often get progressively worse as time goes on.
 This may make it difficult to carry out even basic day to day activities.
 While treatment can help, not everyone will respond well to it.

 With this comes a loss of independence, and a loss of ability to care for oneself.
 In the absence of some external help, this can pose a severe risk.

 Parkinson’s is seldom the direct cause of death for any individual.
 Rather, it causes other problems that eventually prove fatal.
-Massive loss of personal hygiene causing disease is one such possibility.

 Decades of study and research have given a plethora of resources that help people cope with Parkinson’s every day.
 These sources include: